17. Geemap#

 plotting backend.
 The geemap.Map

-class inherits the ipyleaflet.Map
+class inherits from the ipyleaflet.Map

 .